Hermit-commits-code/QuickTaskCreator/README.md

 2. Install dependencies: `npm install`
 3. Set up your Slack app credentials
 4. Run locally: `node index.js` (or `npm start`)
+5. **Test Block Kit buttons:** Use `/task <description>` or the "Create Task" shortcut.
+You should see Complete, Edit, and Delete buttons on each task message in Slack.

 ## Roadmap